semaphoreci/docs/docker-layer-caching_5bd8981304286356f0a53bc1.md

 of the image between the state before the execution of the command and the state after the execution of the command.

-Docker uses a layer cache to optimize that process and make it faster.
-This works as follows:
+Docker uses a layer cache to optimize the process of building Docker images and make it faster.

 Docker Layer Caching mainly works on `RUN`, `COPY` and `ADD` commands, which are going to be explained in more detail.